Fingerprint Arduino Security Lock DIY

 Qries

-A preview image of Obstacle avoiding robot can be different from your own.
+A preview image of obstacle-avoiding robot can be different from your own.

-fingerprint door lock Working?
+Automatic door lock Fingerprint Project Working?

 • The fingerprint sensor is interfaced with the Arduino Uno